Dxyk/Angular-Udemy/Section 11 Changing Pages with Routing/README.md

 ### Lesson 132 - Passing Parameters to Routes

 To setup a dynamic path in the Router, pass the `path` as `/path1/:dynamicPath` (e.g. `/users/:id`).
-The `:` in the path tells Angular that it is the dynamic part of the path, and the dynamic part should be retrievable as a string variable name.
+The `:` in the path tells Angular that it is the dynamic part of the path, and the dynamic part is retrievable as **route parameter**.

 In `app.module.ts`